Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Retatrutide is administered once weekly as a subcutaneous injection in the clinical trial protocol.
 The TRIUMPH trial design specifies a fixed 7-day interval between doses, with the injection delivered to the abdomen, thigh, or upper arm on the same day each week.

-What is the maximum dose of Retatrutide?
+What is the highest Phase 3 dose of Retatrutide?

 Can the Retatrutide dose be adjusted during a research protocol?